masashi-hatano/trajectories_prediction/README.md

 # trajectories_prediction

-This project aims for predecting trajectories of surrounding pedestrians from first-person perspective.
+This project aims for predicting trajectories of surrounding pedestrians from first-person perspective.